 While WhistlePig is in the process of growing and distilling its own rye on a farm in Shoreham, Vermont, for now the 10-year-rested Straight Rye is made in Canada and bottled in the U.S. Any way you slice it, it's delicious.
 Bottled at 100-proof, WhistlePig is a bold, spicy and oaky whisky that's accented with clove, nutmeg and warm vanilla.
 Its equally expressive zing on the palate leaves a nice lingering finish.

 It's saying something when Canadian Club releases a 100 percent rye and Crown Royal puts out a cask-strength single-barrel bottling.
 The big guys are paying attention to the desires of high-end drinkers.
-Sadly, Crown Royal Single Barrel is only available in Texas for the time being, but hope springs eternal for a wider release, as it, too, is not your grandpa's Canadian whisky.
+Sadly, Crown Royal Single Barrel is only available at stores that agree to purchase a whole barrel, but hope springs eternal for a wider release, as it, too, is not your grandpa's Canadian whisky.
 It is distinctly a Crown Royal spirit, but at 103-proof, the grassy, earthy, woody notes hum alongside the rye flavors.

 The Sazerac Company actually has about 20 different Canadian whiskies in its portfolio—all of varying degrees of quality.
 Near the top, though, is Caribou Crossing, another single-barrel offering that is sweet at first, with some toffee, vanilla and a little citrus on the nose.
 It soon turns pleasantly creamy and finishes with gentle pepper.
 Want something simpler?
 Sazerac's Royal Canadian Small Batch will do the trick for under $20.